 The nursery manager has overall responsibility for the fire drill and evacuation procedures.
 These are carried out and recorded for each group of children every three months or as and when a large change occurs, e.g. a large intake of children or a new member of staff joins the nursery.
 These drills will occur at different times of the day and on different days to ensure evacuations are possible under different circumstances and all children and staff participate in the rehearsals.

 The Fire Safety Officer checks fire detection and control equipment and fire exits in line with the timescales in the checklist below.

-All employees should report in the "red book" available in the office and/or removed any issue with equipment during their daily dynamic risk assessment.
+All employees should report and/or removed any issue with equipment during their daily dynamic risk assessment.